Are you comparison shopping AWS vs Private Cloud?

-Amazon Web Services (AWS), a subsidiary of Amazon, is a provider of on-demand cloud computing platforms and APIs on a metered pay-as-you-go basis.
-These cloud computing web services provide various essential infrastructure and distributed computing frameworks and tools.
+Amazon Web Services (AWS), a subsidiary of Amazon, provides on-demand cloud computing platforms and APIs on a metered, pay-as-you-go basis.
+These cloud computing web services provide essential infrastructure and distributed computing frameworks and tools.

 An example of these services is Amazon Elastic Compute Cloud (EC2), which allows users to have a virtual computer instance.
 By combining multiple instances that are accessible via the Internet, users can construct resilient applications.
 AWS's version of virtual instances imitates most of the attributes of a real computer.

 Types of Hosting

-Pros of AWS
+Pros of AWS vs Private Cloud